What is Mid Acts Dispensationalism?

 Now, I will say this.

-Ben and I met through a mutual Facebook group that we're in.
+Ben and I met through a mutual Facebook group that we were in.

 Yeah, Progressive Covenantalism.